gregorybchris/interval-tree/README.md

 The total number of colors used is the number of operational gondolas needed

 A vertex color (mapped to a trip interval) represents the ID of the boat that can be used for that trip

+## LCS

+An implementation of the longest common subsequence problem

+Also includes an efficient implementation of the length of the LCS as well as longest increasing subsequence in one string (LIS)